HaisiYi/Bayexer/README.md

 * **-x**    the file of sample-index list

-Format of the sample sheet file:
+An example of the format of the sample sheet file:

 `#Name   Index1  Index2  amount   `
 `Sample1 AATTCAA CATCCGG 3   `